8 Ways to Beat a Cold or Flu Fast:

 Some of the highest sources of vitamin C per serving are found in spinach, leeks, chives, kale and sweet bell peppers (7).
 Other foods rich in vitamin C are lemons, limes and an abundance of green vegetables which also contain low concentrations of sugar.
 Add these vegetables to your bone broths and soups for a light and healthy meal to fight infection while sick and juice lemons and limes into your water frequently to maintain optimal hydration.

 Try to avoid vitamin C supplements containing added sugars, artificial colors and preservatives which can inhibit immune defenses.
-We recommend Super C, which has a 1:1 ratio of vitamin C with citrus bioflavonoids for added immune and anti-oxidant benefits.
-Take 2 grams of a vitamin C supplement every hour that you are awake until you feel better.
-The following day supplement with 1 gram of vitamin C to restore your vitamin C levels.
+We recommend a liposomal vitamin C or a vitamin C that is combined with with citrus bioflavonoids for added immune and anti-oxidant benefits.
+I personally take 1 gram of vitamin C, 2 times daily for immune support.

 Bonus– Zinc Supplementation: